Interfraternity Council (IFC)

 Alpha Sigma Phi

 Founded on the values of Silence, Charity, Purity, Honor, and Patriotism, the Zeta Alpha chapter of AΣΦ seeks those who demonstrate the characteristics of what it means to be a Gentleman and a Scholar.
-Their philanthropies consist of the R.A.I.N.N., Ronald McDonald House, Humane Society, Big Brothers Big Sisters, and Homes For Our Troops and their colors are cardinal and stone.
+Their philanthropies consist of the R.A.I.N.N., Humane Society, Aware Awake Alive, Big Brothers Big Sisters of America, and Homes For Our Troops and their colors are cardinal and stone.

 Phi Delta Theta